Cost Reduction Strategy (home page) Seminars Consulting Articles Books Site Map

 scientists.
 However, off-the-shelf part strategy is a key element of

-commercialization to encourage focus efforts on the crown jewels.
+commercialization to encourage focusing efforts on the crown jewels.

 • Quality.
 Research that is not